 How do I get mail during the summer?

-Regardless of the camp you work at, you’ll have limited connection to technology while you are at camp.
+Regardless of what camp you work at, you’ll have limited connection to technology while you are at camp.
 Writing old fashion letters is a great way to keep in contact with friends and family (and a wonderful surprise to receive during your week).
-We’ll send you the mailing address for the camp you are working at with hire paperwork.
+Mail can be sent to our Anchorage office and it will be brought out to your camp location.

 Is there a curfew?